uit-sok-3020-H22/uit-sok-3020-H22.github.io/index.md

 ## Text book
 - [Buy the textbook: Principles of Econometrics, 5th Edition (POE5), Wiley - 2018.
 Available at the campus bookstore Akademika](https://principlesofeconometrics.com/poe5/poe5.html){:target="blank"}

-## Administrative issues

-For inquiries of an administrative nature, send an e-mail to: <hhcampus@hjelp.uit.no>.
-There you get help from the Business School's administration.

 ## Announcements

 Announcements and messages are posted in [Canvas](https://uit.instructure.com/courses/26963/announcements){:target="blank"}.